 How Is EOP Eligibility Determined?

 Eligibility does vary by campus, but it's typically based on income requirements, meaning that your family's income must be below a certain amount for you to qualify for the program.
 Each state's income threshold is slightly different.
-As an example, at CSUs, the maximum income for a family of four is $46,400.

 Generally, EOP eligibility guidelines are less strict at UC campuses.
 At UC Berkeley, any low-income, first generation, or historically underrepresented students (African-American, Chicano/Latino, and Native-American) are eligible for EOP.
 At UCSB, EOP services all students but focuses on low-income and first generation undergraduates.

 The income criteria is a bit different for EOPs at SUNY schools.
 Check this page for the income requirements, which are broken down by family size.
 At SUNY schools, EOP is also designed for students who don't meet the normal admission requirements but show academic promise.

 For most EOPs, only in-state residents and US citizens or permanent residents are eligible for EOP.
 In California, undocumented immigrants who qualify for in-state tuition through AB540 are also eligible for all California EOPs.
 You can find out more about how undocumented students can qualify for the EOP here.

 Like we mentioned earlier, you'll need to check with your school's EOP office to see if you qualify.